javascriptpoet/notes/webDev/projects/satelliteReact/daily/general.md

 menial tasks that were so confusing ... last night and lets me focus on the next layer of the onion above.
 This is exponential scale - each linear step to the surface of the onion doubles or tripples my productivity and quality of the product.

+* <strong>Reusing reacty pattern of composability is what makes it work</strong><br>
+I dont have to waste concentration on shifting mind gears into some other pattern.
+It works, just dont want to be bothered with infinite number of other ways.